n8som/Analyzing-My-First-Packet-With-Wireshark/README.md

 <h2>Task 5.
 Use filters to explore TCP packets</h2>

 In this task, I’ll use additional filters to select and examine TCP packets.
 I’ll learn how to search for text that is present in payload data contained inside network packets.
-This will locate packets based on something such as a name or some other text that is of interest to I.
+This will locate packets based on something such as a name or some other text that is of interest to me.

 1. Enter the following filter to select TCP port 80 traffic.
 TCP port 80 is the default port that is associated with web traffic: